duykhuongnguyen/Facial-expression-recognition/README.md

   This will save the checkpoint with best val_acc in model folder.
 Load it later by load_weights.

-  The best accuracy~68% on test set.
+  The best accuracy~68% on test set(Kaggle winner~71%).

   Weights for pretrained model on imagenet dataset might reduce training time.

 ## 4. Real time facial expression recognition with OpenCV
   This part inspired from: https://github.com/omar178/Emotion-recognition.
   After saving checkpoint of the model I use OpenCV for deploying.
 Here I have pretrained model ResNet18 after training some epochs.
-  Of course you can you it for another model.
+  Of course you can do this for another model.
 Just run:

   ``` python real_time_video.py --model ResNet18 ```